Kishore-Sitaram/Tweet-Emotion-Recognition-NLP/README.md

 # LSTM Model to do sentiment analysis of tweets
-## Tweet Emotion Dataset from HuggingFace was used in this project.
+"emotion" dataset from HuggingFace was used in this project.